-Prof. Caitlin Tozios

-caitlin.tozios@mail.utoronto.ca

-Office Hours: hours will by appointment, online via Zoom (until Jan 31st) or in-person at CCT4166 on Tuesdays 2:30-4pm EST. Students should reserve an appointment through Quercus by booking it through the calendar.
+Prof. Caitlin Tozios caitlin.tozios@mail.utoronto.ca Office Hours: hours will by appointment, inperson at CCT4166 or online via Zoom on Tuesdays 12-2pm EST. Students should reserve an appointment through Quercus by booking it through the calendar.
 For online meetings, the Zoom link will be sent in the reservation email.

-Teaching Assistant: Joseph Saito
+Teaching Assistant: Joseph Saito joseph.saito@mail.utoronto.ca

-joseph.saito@mail.utoronto.ca